 Social media platforms allow you to market massage therapy to a wider audience due to their popularity.
 Create business accounts on platforms such as:

 Contrary to popular belief, you do not have to be on every social network to successfully market massage therapy.
-Instead, you should focus on the most impactful platforms for your practice.
-Consider your target audience’s demographics and which social media platforms they’d be most likely to use, and create engaging content there to catch their attention.
+Instead, focus on the most impactful platforms for your practice.
+Consider your target audience’s demographics and which social media platforms they’re most likely to use, and create engaging content for those platforms to catch their attention.

 Did you know MassageBook can help you easily convert social media visitors into paying customers?
 Use our seamless integration to add online scheduling directly to your social media business pages.
 Check it out here.